bobbybudnick/SFS-KSP2-Showcase/README.md

 **XY-32 "Juliette"**
 cheatbird like india but with jet vtol instead
 dv has taken an impact from the heavier jets
 fairly stable in the hover
-color scheme favorite color blue and purple

 **XZ-32 "Kilo"**
 cheatbird like juliette but with 2 panther vtol/2 secondary whiplash/extra fuel